yigitsever/gradecoin-site/content/_index.md

 > `Authorization`: The request header should have Bearer JWT.Token signed with student's private key

 ## /user
 - Looking for people to conduct business with?
-Everyone is listed here!
+Everyone is listed on this page!
 🤖👋 are bots who are very eager to transact with you.
 I've trained them personally using state-of-the-art neural networks running on thousands of TPUs.